mn113/oatrepos-bitbar/README.md

 # The OAT Repos BitBar Plugin

-Puts your OAT repo stats in your Mac menu bar.
+Puts OAT repo stats & links in your Mac menu bar.

+Configure an unlimited number of Github orgs & repos to display.
+See at a glance which repos need releasing and what versions they are at.
+Designed for repos with a `manifest.php` versioning system.

 ## Prerequisites